Erkaman/pnp-gui/README.md

 these lines do the following: if the user is not interacting with the GUI, we let the user manipulate the camera using the mouse.
 However, if the user is interacting with the GUI, then `gui.hasMouseFocus()` will return true.
-If the user is using the GUI, we often do not want the user to be able to interact with the 3D view as well, so we return if that funtion returns `true`.
+If the user is using the GUI, we often do not want the user to be able to interact with the 3D view as well, so we do not allow that if `gui.hasMouseFocus()` returns `true`.

 So, by using `gui.hasMouseFocus()`, we can ensure that the user does not use the GUI and the 3D application at the same time.